Mameshiba no Taigun: 2021–2022: Must Change Project and audition camp

-2023–present: MonsterIdol and re-formation
+2023–2025: MonsterIdol and re-formation

 They released their third studio album, Mamequest, on February 22, 2023.
 On July 29, they released the digital single "Mamethunder".
 They released their fifth major single, "PRiPRi / Sing Along Time!", on October 4.
 Hanaemonster and Miyukiangel graduated from the group on December 25.

 On January 6, 2024, Mameshiba no Taigun and Tonai Bousho merged to form Mameshiba no Taigun Tonai Bousho a.k.a.
 MonsterIdol.

 On January 8, 2025, Mameshiba no Taigun re-formed with the final line-up of Mameshiba no Taigun Tonai Bousho a.k.a.
 MonsterIdol returning as members and the re-addition of former member Hanaemonster.
 Their first digital single since re-formation titled "Reload" was released the next day.
 On June 4, they released the triple A side single, "Mame3" (豆3), consisting of the songs: "Reload", "Retry", and "Mysterious Party".

+On November 12, Mameshiba no Taigun released their best-of album, No Bean, No Bark.

+On December 1, former WACK Representative Director Junnosuke Watanabe announced that he would cease managing Mameshiba no Taigun in 2026.

+2026–Present: Hadaka no Mermaid

+The group released their eighth single, "Hadaka no Mermaid", on July 8.
+It featured on Grand Blue Dreaming as an ending theme.
+That same day, WACK revealed that Mameshiba no Taigun will continue be active under the agency.